Advertisement

 While it’s true smaller spaces need fewer materials and can cost less, when it comes to your ensuite budget you also need to be mindful of structural changes.
 If you can convert a walk-in wardrobe, commandeer space from an adjacent study or storage cupboard, or slice off a section of your own bedroom you can minimise costs.

-A smaller space forces you to be more considered with the pieces you to choose.
+A smaller space forces you to be more considerate with the pieces you choose.
 You can easily squeeze a vanity, toilet and shower into just 1.5m x 2m.
-Look for fixtures that are designed for corners and are economic with space.
-Use a wall hung vanity as a focal point and add a large mirror to bounce light and create the illusion of extra space.
+Look for fixtures that are designed for corners and are economical with space.
+Use a wall-hung vanity as a focal point and add a large mirror to bounce light and create the illusion of extra space.
 If you can add recessed shelves behind your mirror or have cabinetry that doubles as a mirror you can cut down on clutter.

 3. Manage materials